 With this first blog, I want to address frequently asked questions about the differences between psychotherapy and life coaching.
 It’s not uncommon for people to confuse these two professions and to be sure, similarities do exist.
 However, these professions are not interchangeable.
-These waters can become even murkier as many counselors, like me, are shifting away from practicing as licensed counselors to becoming life coaches.
+These waters can become even murkier as many counselors, like me, are practicing as both licensed counselors and life coaches.

 Some differences between counseling and coaching are: